simsong/bulk_extractor/doc/announce_1.5.md

 * bulk_extractor is now available as a shared library (libbulkextractor.so and libbulkextractor.DLL).
-You can load this shared library from Python using the bulk_extractor python module (in the python/module directory)
+You can load this shared library from Python using the bulk_extractor python module (in the python/module directory).

-* bulk_extractor now supports in-memory histograms, which allows histograms built from a large number of relatively few features to be constructed efficiently.
+* bulk_extractor now supports in-memory histograms, which allows efficient construction of histograms built from a large number of relatively few features.
 The in-memory histograms are used by scan_sceadan, a bulk data type classifier built on top of UTSA's SCEADAN statistical file type classifer.

 Writing to SQLite databases:
 ============================